orill/orill/docs/techfeatures.rst

 DIAG
 ^^^^

-The DIAG method uses diagonalization of the evolution matrix, which is somehow equivalent to the Bateman/TTA method.
+The DIAG method uses diagonalization of the evolution matrix in **C** field, which is a more general analytical method than the classic Bateman / TTA.
 If diagonalization is possible, each eigenvalue is the decay constant of the corresponding eigenvector.
-Then, computing nuclides at numerous time steps is very easy.
-Pure decay matrix are diagonalizable.
+A decay matrix is always diagonalizable because there is no loop and it can be rearranged in a lower triangular matrix with its real eigenvalues on the diagonal.
-Unfortunately, burn-up matrix have loops in transmutation chains due to neutron absorbtion and are not diagonalizable.
+Unfortunately, large burn-up matrix with loops in transmutation chains due to neutron absorbtion are not always diagonalizable in **C** field with enough accuracy.
 If diagonalization is impossible, the DIAG method will fail.

 Inside ORILL engine
 -------------------

 Nuclide names are translated in ZAAAm numbers, like 'Am-242m' in 952421, or 'He-4' in 20040.